Yamino-Kogetsu/GitHub_Skills_Icons/README.md

-# Skill Icons GH Actions V6
+# Skill Icons GitHub Actions

 A clean-room rebuild that runs entirely in GitHub Actions.